kamil-rudnicki/personal-blog/_posts/2020-08-30-new-habits.md

 - [ ] Integrate calendar and use Macos native calendar and email
 - [ ] Use aText for automatic text expansions, saves thousands of keystrokes
 - [ ] Use clipboard history Flycut
+- [ ] Learn keyboard shortcuts for most often used apps like Safari, Notes, System